Boumety/games/README.md

-# games
+# Boumety's games made on Cuzbh

-This is where I'll put the code of my games made on Cuzbh.
+This is were I'll save the code of my worlds.